DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

 \subsection{PIM-Specific Code Optimizer}

-Once tiling drafts are generated, data has been mapped across PIM banks and compute loop partitions have been mapped to PIM cores. \SysName then applies a \textbf{PIM-specific code optimizer} for \emph{each} tiling draft that further optimizes data rearrangements and compute code execution, exploiting common architectural characteristics of PIM systems.
+Once tiling drafts are generated, data \CamOne{is} mapped across PIM banks and compute loop partitions \CamOne{is} mapped to PIM cores. \SysName then applies a \textbf{PIM-specific code optimizer} for \emph{each} tiling draft that further optimizes \revB{performance.
+We exploit common PIM architectural characteristics to enable one optimization that reduces data rearrangement costs and one that improves the \CamOne{execution efficiency of loop-level compute schedule}.}